For consumers For business

 Garment workers need to be paid fairly

 Those who create our clothes should earn enough to cover their basic needs and enjoy a decent standard of living.
 That should be common sense, right?
-Yet, this basic principle is often overlooked, and millions of garment workers around the world aren’t paid enough to cover their basic necessities—earning on average 45% less than they need to survive.
+Yet, this basic principle is often overlooked, and millions of garment workers around the world aren’t paid enough to cover their basic necessities—earning on average 41% less than they need to survive, according to The Industry We Want Wage Gap Metric, devised in partnership with the WageIndicator Foundation.
+That’s a decrease from 49% since 2025, but it’s still not good enough.

 The reality is, there’s no evidence that the vast majority of major brands pay living wages.
 In fact, according to our data here at Good On You—fashion’s most rigorous and comprehensive ratings system—a whopping 86% the world’s most profitable fashion brands either don’t disclose anything about living wages or are confirmed to not pay living wages at any stage of the supply chain.